Officer-involved domestic violence

-Officer–Involved Domestic Violence (OIDV) or Police Officer-Perpetrated Domestic Violence is domestic violence or intimate partner violence committed by law enforcement officers against their marital or intimate partners, children, and cohabitating and non-cohabitating family members.
-OIDV is characterized as "physical, sexual, emotional, economic, psychological, technological actions, and/or threats of actions or other patterns of coercive behavior that influence another person" including "any behaviors that intimidate, manipulate, humiliate, isolate, frighten, terrorize, coerce, threaten, blame, hurt, injure, or wound someone" with whom the officer has a intimate or familial relationship with.
+Officer-involved domestic violence (OIDV) or police officer-perpetrated domestic violence is domestic violence or intimate partner violence committed by law enforcement officers against their marital or intimate partners, children, and cohabitating and non-cohabitating family members.
+OIDV is characterized as "physical, sexual, emotional, economic, psychological, technological actions, and/or threats of actions or other patterns of coercive behavior that influence another person" including "any behaviors that intimidate, manipulate, humiliate, isolate, frighten, terrorize, coerce, threaten, blame, hurt, injure, or wound someone" with whom the officer has an intimate or familial relationship with.

 Officer-involved domestic violence is difficult to collect empirical data on, prevent, and prosecute.
-This is due to the blue wall of silence, victims' belief in the "omnipotence of the abuser," officer offender's training of coercive tactics, knowledge of the law and court system, access to surveillance technology, and unwillingness to investigate and charge officers with domestic violence which would prevent them from possessing a firearm under the Domestic Violence Offender Gun Ban.
+This is due to the blue wall of silence, victims' belief in the "omnipotence of the abuser," and the offending officer's training in coercive tactics, knowledge of the law and court system, and access to surveillance technology.
+In the United States, it is also due to the state's unwillingness to investigate and charge officers with domestic violence because doing so would prevent them from possessing a firearm under the Domestic Violence Offender Gun Ban.
 These factors give officer-abusers access to tools, tactics, and training which allow them to be uniquely equipped abusers, endangering survivors, their families, and those who work with them.

-The causes of OIDV are understudied, but may be exacerbated by the law enforcement officer's exposure to violence at work, alcohol and substance abuse, culture of authoritarianism, use of coercive force, police access to firearms, and culture of hyper or militarized masculinity.
-The impact to survivors and their families is also understudied, with the first and last U.S.-based research on OIDV coming out in 1991 and 1992.
+The causes of OIDV are understudied, but may include the officer's exposure to violence at work, alcohol and substance abuse, familiarity with coercive force, access to firearms, and exposure to a culture of authoritarianism and hyper or militarized masculinity.
+The impact to survivors and their families is also understudied, with the first and last survivor-centered, U.S.-based OIDV research coming out in 1991 and 1992.
+Professor Leigh Goodmark states that OIDV cases can seem "exceptional" but are actually an "everyday occurrence."